EESSI/docs/docs/test-suite/index.md

 It is used to check whether the software installations included in the [EESSI software layer](../software_layer.md) are working and performing as expected.

-Besides testing the EESSI software stack, it can also be used with locally installed software stacks.
+Besides the EESSI software stack, also it works with other (e.g.locally installed) software stacks, provided they use the [EasyBuild module naming scheme](https://docs.easybuild.io/api/easybuild/tools/module_naming_scheme/easybuild_mns/).

 To get started, you should look into the [installation and configuration guidelines](installation-configuration.md) first.